The prized velvety foliage of Black Velvet Alocasia is often compromised via frequent mishaps in basic care like light and water.

 Alocasia ‘Black Velvet’ is low maintenance and does not require extensive pruning but will do well if pruned lightly at times.

-Furthermore, thoroughly prune the parts traumatized by pests like a fungus gnats, mealy bugs and spider mites.
+Furthermore, thoroughly prune the parts traumatized by pests like fungus gnats, mealy bugs, and spider mites.

 Alocasia ‘Black Velvet’: All About Growth